istio/istio.io/content/help/ops/setup/webhook/validation/index.md

 ---
-title: Configuration validation
+title: Configuration Validation
-description: Describes Istio's use of Kubernetes webhooks for server-side configuration validation
+description: Describes Istio's use of Kubernetes webhooks for server-side configuration validation.
 weight: 10
 ---